dtian09/AgentBasedSimulation/README.md

 python plot_annual_ecig_diffusions.py
 ```
 The generated plots ecig_prevalence_Smoker_over1991.jpeg etc. are saved under a folder 'output/plots'.

-## Save the Outputs of the ABM for Future Analysis

-To avoid the outputs of the ABM being overwritten when running the ABM with different parameters settings, rename the 'output' folder to a different meaningful name e.g. 'output(deltaEt=0 at tick0)'.

-- Note: To generate plots using plot_annual_ecig_diffusions.py in the future, in the function plot_prevalence, set 'dir' to the folder containing the outputs e.g. dir='./output(deltaEt = 0 at tick0)/'.

 To deactivate the virtual environment, use the following command
 ```